Indonesia takes global cues. Sustainability in back seat as economy wins over ecology

 Turning “illegal” palm oil plantations to “legal” with on the spot legislation is not new in Indonesia.
 Neither are the accusations of whitewashing illegal palm oil plantations.
 An earlier effort to reclaim vast areas of illegal palm oil plantations in forest areas under an amnesty program was criticized as whitewashing “the crimes of setting up plantations inside areas zoned as forest, where deforestation, wildfires and land conflicts are rife.”

-The immediate problem for GAPKI’s submission to the EU is that smallholders in Indonesia are part of the supply chain that could be producing Indonesian palm oil exports to the EU on illegal plantations.
+The immediate problem for GAPKI’s submission to the EU is that smallholders in Indonesia are part of the supply chain that have been producing Indonesian palm oil on illegal plantations that may have been exported to the EU.

-An in-depth report by Bloomberg on Indonesia’s nationalization of its palm oil industry based on the claim of better governance quoted Indonesian smallholder Rubahan Hasibuan where 2,000 hectares of farmland in his village, owned by roughly 500 families have been seized.
+An in-depth report by Bloomberg on Indonesia’s nationalization of its palm oil industry quoted Indonesian smallholder Rubahan Hasibuan where 2,000 hectares of farmland in his village, owned by roughly 500 families have been seized.

 Smallholders like Rubahan Hasibuan challenge the credibility of the ISPO where legality is a major problem for Indonesian smallholders.

 It is easy to blame the problems that plague the Indonesian palm oil industry on government policies that changed from one administration to another.
-The struggle between economy and ecology is not unique to Indonesia but it is highlighted due to official policies that pit the country’s use of natural resources, commonly associated with orangutan extinctions against the goal of successive governments to continue to bring down the level of poverty.
+This struggle between economy and ecology is not unique to Indonesia but it is highlighted by the threat of orangutan extinctions versus the governments ambitions to bring down the level of poverty.

-The welfare of Indonesians is less important than that of orangutans in the eyes of critics of the Indonesian palm oil industry like Timothy Workman from Rainforest Action Network who favors orangutans over Indonesian smallholders?
+Critics of the Indonesian palm oil industry like Timothy Workman from Rainforest Action Network continue to favor orangutans over the welfare of Indonesians.

 Indonesia’s palm oil power is only as strong as its sustainability.
 The future of Indonesian palm oil will be decided by political choices made today, not by the scale of land cleared yesterday.